Are you looking for picturesque and stunning towns in Alaska to visit? Well, you have come to the right place.

-The lush forests and snow-capped mountains make Girdwood one of the most scenic towns in Alaska
+I think Girdwood is one of the most beautiful towns in Alaska and a must-visit.

 Seward Is Where The Ocean Meets The Mountains

-Seward, where the mountains meet the sea, is one of the most unforgettably scenic towns in Alaska.
+Seward, where the mountains meet the sea, is one of the most unforgettable scenic towns in Alaska.

-Located two hundred miles south of Anchorage, on the Sterling Highway, Homer is referred to as “The End of the Road,” because it is literally located at the end of the Sterling Highway.
-Situated on Kachemak Bay at the southern end of the Kenai Peninsula, Homer boasts epic vistas of mountains and the sea.
+Located 200 miles south of Anchorage, on the Sterling Highway, Homer is referred to as “The End of the Road,” because it is located at the end of the Sterling Highway.

-Homer owns a very eclectic and casual vibe and you will feel it as soon as you arrive.
+Homer has a very eclectic and casual vibe which you will feel as soon as you arrive.

-I always stay at the world famous Homer “Spit” when I visit my beloved Homer.
-It literally juts out into Kachemak Bay and offers unparalleled and breathtaking views.
+I always stay at the world-famous Homer “Spit” when I visit my beloved Homer.
+It juts out into Kachemak Bay and offers unparalleled views of the mountains.

-There are restaurants and art galleries galore in Homer and on the “Spit” and of all the towns in Alaska, this is one I suggest you do not miss!
+There are restaurants and art galleries galore and no shortage of fun things to do in Homer.
+Out of all the towns in Alaska, this is one I suggest you do not miss!

 Valdez Is Home To Breathtaking Waterfalls

-Valdez gets over twenty-seven feet of snow every winter.
-When the spring weather warms the temperatures a bit, the snowcaps of the surrounding Chugach Mountains melt and cascade down, creating unbelievably stunning views of waterfalls around Valdez.
+When the spring weather warms the temperatures a bit, the snowcaps of the surrounding Chugach Mountains melt and cascade down.

-I have visited Valdez in the summer and I can definitely concur the waterfalls of Valdez are indeed gloriously picturesque.
+As a result, you have beautiful waterfalls surrounding this charming town.
+I have visited Valdez in the summer and I concur the waterfalls of Valdez are indeed gloriously picturesque.

-Sitting on the shores of Prince William Sound, Valdez is where the Chugach Mountains literally kiss the waters of Prince William Sound.
-You can take wildlife boat tours to see the wild animals that call Prince William Sound home, look at marvelous glaciers and remote waterfalls that will take your breath away.
+Sitting on the shores of Prince William Sound, you can take wildlife boat tours to see the wild animals that live here.

-If you can, take the trip to Worthington Glacier, just outside of Valdez.
+Also, do not miss out on a trip to Worthington Glacier, just outside of Valdez.
 You can walk right up to the glacier and touch its blue ice.
-Wouldn’t that make an outstanding picture to show your family and friends?

 Talkeetna Is The Staging Area For Denali